helboi559/e-commerce-server/README.md

 ## Overview

-The goal of this project is to create an app similar to Amazon.
-The customer would have the ability to search and select products for purchase and have them delivered home.
-The "store" owner will have the ability to display what items are for sale and add/remove/edit products details and the buyer would add items to a basket for eventual purchase.
-Features include adding/deleting/modifying(product quantities) for "cart products".
-Purchased items will contain  rating/review system for other potential buyers.
-The admin features include edit/delete/add products on thewebsite.
-User authentication will be implemented to restrict certain type of info depending on access type/scope.
+This app similar to Amazon.
+The customer would have the ability to search and select products for purchase and have them "delivered home".
+The "store owner" will have the ability to display what items are for sale and make changes to products and the "shopper" would browse items and potentially make a purchase.
+Features are destinguished by "store owner"/"admin" and "shopper"/"user" in mind.
+Admin features include edit/delete/add products in the app.
+User features include add a purchase "basket" to carts history.Authentication features will be implemented to restrict certain app features depending on access type/scope.

-## Approach - Server 1A
+## Boilerplate - Server 1A
-- Install boilerplate (express generator, cors , nodemon , dotenv, mongo) and set routing w/testing.
+- Install boilerplate.
     ```js
     //cors
     var cors = require('cors')